Share

 Depression, anxiety, exhaustion, and irritability take root.

+The system adapts, but at a cost.
 Chronic fear changes not just behavior, but biology.
 Hormones shift.
 Cells respond differently.
-Even genes change.
+Genes change.
 What was meant to protect begins to damage.
+Fear narrows perception.
+It distorts judgment.
+It interrupts clarity.

 The Open–Close Model